 The details panel appears.

-- Browse to an item using the catalog view's Location control or the quick links provided in the Contents pane.
+- Browse to an item using the Location control in the catalog view or the quick links in the Contents pane.

 - Click an item in the catalog view.